Outcomes

 We have systems in place to regularly monitor improvements to the mental health of the young people in our care, including surveys, staff observation logs, journaling, activity tracking sheets and follow-up interviews.
 This is essential not only to monitor our impact, but also to monitor the well-being of our participants so we can quickly respond and provide help to those in need.

-We have also recently established a partnership with the University of East Anglia, who will be supporting a PhD student to monitor and evaluate our mental health programme, with a focus on analyzing how community and peer support can complement traditional therapeutic approaches.
-The key research aims of this innovative project are as follows:
+We have also recently established a partnership with the University of East Anglia who will be be supporting a Clinical Psychology Doctoral student to conduct an evaluation of our mental health programme.